 This result is

 that the experiment described on figure 1A can be used as a test

-of

-of equivalence using light deflection by a gravitational field.
+of the principle of equivalence using light deflection by a

-values of the gravitational field, corresponds to the one in
+the gravitational field, corresponds to the one in which light

 is deflected by the solar gravitational field.
 According to

 deflection must appear whether there is a gravitational field